 - Be careful of flooded areas.
 Not only do they pose a risk to drowning, but they are also dangerous because the water is likely to be contaminated with sewage water, full of debris, and possibly covering downed power lines.

 - Before cleaning up your property, assess the damage that was done by taking photos of your property.
 This may serve as proof for your insurance policy claims.
 Contact your insurance company to verify that photos are enough evidence.
 In some cases, an insurance representative will go to your home to review the damage.

 - If your home got flooded or received water damage, ventilate it with open windows, fans, and by getting rid of furniture, rugs, and carpets that are no longer salvageable.
 Prevent mold from growing.

 - Be on alert when moving things around.
 Be careful because you may find snakes, insects, and other animals that were displaced and looking for refuge.

 Hurricane preparedness kit must-haves

-- Long-term water storage: These water boxes last up to 5 years in storage.
+- Long-term water storage: These water tanks last years in storage.
 They can be filled with drinking water ahead of time and be refilled as needed.
-The treatment drops ensure that your water is sanitized at the time that you plan to drink it.
+The treatment drops help ensure that your water is sanitized at the time that you plan to drink it.